dshanske/syndication-links/readme.txt

 2. Justin Tadlock for the initial [Social Icons](http://justintadlock.com/archives/2013/08/14/social-nav-menus-part-2) design.
 3. Jihaisse and Peter Molnar for the SNAP and Social Import, courtesy of [WordPress Syndication](https://github.com/jihaisse/wordpress-syndication)
+4. Automattic for their [Social Logos](https://github.com/Automattic/social-logos/) icon library.

 == Changelog ==

+= Version 3.0.0 =
+	* Remove icon fonts in favor of SVG
+	* Remove rel-me support to move to implementation in Indieweb plugin
+	* Remove h-card support to move to implementation in Indieweb plugin (it wasn't very good anyway)
+	* Introduce new get_syndication_data function to abstract out storage

+= Version 2.1.0 =
+	* Removed user meta code

 = Version 2.0.3 =
 	* Minor Tweaks and Cleanup